Moncef Slaoui: Recognition

 Gettysburg College awarded Slaoui an honorary Doctor of Science in May 2017.
 In 2012, Slaoui was named as one of the "25 most influential people in biopharma today" by FierceBiotech.
 In 2016, Fortune ranked him among "The World's 50 Greatest Leaders".
 The Medicine Maker included Slaoui in its 2018 list of "World’s Top 100 Medicine Makers".

 Slaoui was cited as one of the Top 100 most influential Africans by New African magazine in 2020.

+In 2020, Slaoui named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.